Standard Zhuang: Phonology

 The following displays the phonological features of the Wuming and northern dialects of Zhuang:

 Consonants

 Among other northern dialects of Zhuang, /w/ may be heard as a [β] or [v] sound.
 Absent consonant produces /ʔ/.

-An unusual and rare feature that Zhuang has is the lack of /s/, which is a common fricative among most languages that have them (one other notable exception is in the Australian languages), and yet Zhuang has five fricatives and no /s/.
+An unusual and rare feature is that Zhuang lacks /s/, which is the most common fricative across the world's languages.
+Other notable exceptions of languages without /s/ can be found among Australian languages, of which some lack fricatives altogether, yet Zhuang is different in that it has five fricatives.

 Vowels

 [] only occurs in diphthong or triphthong sounds.